 If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Clay County, MO.
 Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

-Drug Crimes Lawyer in Clay County, MO: What Determines the Severity?
+Drug Crimes Lawyer in Clay County, MO: How is the Severity Determined?

 In Clay County and across Missouri, the level of punishment for a drug crime—whether charged as a misdemeanor or felony—depends on several key aspects, such as: